 The second way trees cool the air is through a process called transpiration.
 Basically, a portion of the sun’s energy goes toward evaporating the water held in a tree’s foliage instead of heating the ground and air.
 This is also true of shrubs, vines – any plant that is covering pavement or buildings.
 While the overall cooling effect varies based on the species of tree and its location, the study found meaningful impacts within 30 meters of a tree.

 Overall, natural intervention impacts are quite meaningful within a limited distance.
-One row of trees can substantially reduce the temperature and improve the air quality on one city block and have no effect on the next block over.
-Effectively mitigating the impacts of heat waves would require significant tree planting campaigns, like the MillionTreesNYC initiative that finished two years early under New York City Mayors Michael Bloomberg and Bill DeBlasio.
-The campaign increased the number of trees in the city by 20% and the total acreage of woodlands to over 6,000.
+One row of trees can substantially reduce the temperature and improve the air quality on one city block, and have no effect on the next block over.
+Effectively mitigating the impacts of heat waves would require significant tree planting campaigns like the MillionTreesNYC initiative that finished two years early.
+The campaign increased the number of trees by 20% and the total acreage of woodlands to over 6,000.

-While tree planting campaigns alone are not enough to reverse climate change and the urban heat island effect, it can go a long way.
-If you know healthy trees that are being removed in your area, or believe there is a street where more could be planted, seek out the public organizations in your area that might have some knowledge about that.
-In the local Seattle area, for example, the government solicits suggestions on tree protection, maintenance, and private planting/removal questions at email@example.com.
+Urban planting campaigns alone are not enough to reverse climate change and the urban heat island effect.
+But they can go a long way.
+If you know of healthy trees being removed in your area or planting opportunities; seek out the public organizations in your area.
+In the local Seattle area, email email@example.com questions and suggestions regarding tree protection, maintenance, and private planting/removal.